-The state of Ohio requires a minimum of a 60-hour master's program for licensure.
-The MFC/T program is a 63-hour program.
-Students may accrue more than 63 semester hours if they schedule electives or need to take more than two terms of internship.
-Courses typically follow a set schedule that is followed year-to-year; however, course times and days are subject to change or cancellation\if there is low enrollment.
-Always check the online course schedule.
-Please speak with your advisor to plan a semester-to-semester schedule.
+The MFT Program is a 60 credit hour program, which aligns with the state of Ohio minimum credit hour requirements for a master's program for licensure.
+Students may accrue more than 60 semester hours if they schedule electives or need to take more than two terms of internship.
+Courses typically follow a set schedule that is followed year-to-year; however, course times and days are subject to change or cancellation if there is low enrollment.
+Always check the online course schedule at my.uakron.edu to verify course offerings.
+Students will meet with their advisors during their first semester to plan a semester-to-semester schedule (Program Course Distribution).

 Students are encouraged to attend the University on a full-time basis in order to complete their studies in the most expeditious manner.
 A full course load is normally 9 to 12 credit hours.
-The program takes a minimum of 3 years to complete.
-Students need to give careful thought to the timing and sequencing of courses.
-This should be done in close consultation with their faculty advisor.
-It is especially important to note course prerequisites and the semesters when courses are traditionally offered.
+The program takes a minimum of eight (8) full time semesters to complete.
+Students need to give careful thought to the timing and sequencing of courses in consultation with their faculty advisory, taking note of course prerequisites, and the semesters when courses are traditionally offered.

-The Graduate School allows a maximum of 6 years to complete the MFC/T Master's degree.
+The Graduate School allows a maximum of 6 years to complete the MFT Master's degree.
 This 6 year timeframe begins the semester a student first enrolls in classes.
-This timeframe will be reduced if transfer credits are substituted for any coursework on the PCD and begins on the date when the first course transferred was completed.
+This timeframe will be reduced if transfer credits are substituted for any required coursework and begins on the date when the first course transferred was completed.
 Most courses occur once a week and generally during the evening (4:30-7:00 and 7:15-9:45, typically), except in summer.
 In summer, the majority of courses are held during the afternoon and evening, although during an abbreviated 5 week semester.
-See the Appendix for a chart identifying the semester courses are typically taught.
+Some courses are offered in an online or hybrid format.
+See the Appendix for a chart identifying the semester courses are typically taught, as well as the percentage of the course that is offered online.
 Note that occasionally courses may be taught in additional semesters other than marked in this chart-students should always consult with their faculty advisor prior to scheduling.